genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/03_advanced.md

 }
 ```

-... and  a custom message reply type called `CustomTradeEventReply` defined as:
+...and a custom message reply type called `CustomTradeEventReply` defined as:

 ```kotlin
 sealed class CustomTradeEventReply : Outbound() {